bigmark641/SmashTetris/README.md

 **How to play:**

-    Click on the game to begin.

-    Mouse controls: Use WASD to walk.
+    Click on game to activate mouse controls: Use WASD to walk.
 "Shoot" a piece with left/right click to pull/push it, control-click to rotate, and space to drop.

     Press escape to activate keyboard controls: Use WASD to walk.
 Q and E sidestep.
 "Shoot" a piece with the left and right arrows to move it, up to rotate, and down to drop.